YuAo/NSTimer-WeakTarget/README.md

 ##What is it?

 With this NSTimer category.
-You will NEVER worry about NSTimer retain it's target.
+You will NEVER worry about NSTimer retaining it's target.

 ##What's included?